benlaplanche/snykcon-2020/readme.md

 ## Pre-requisites

 - golang 1.14.5
-- pack cli 0.13.1 or greataer from buildpacks.io
+- pack cli 0.13.1 or greater from buildpacks.io
-- kubernetes - e.g. Docker Desktop or minikube would suffice
+- kubernetes - Docker Desktop or minikube would suffice
-- snyk cli 1.393 or greater
+- snyk cli 1.402 or greater

 ### Building the container image